 Methods

+This research seeks to uncover how conversation is currently being used in community development interventions in Delhi to bring about worldview change and lifestyle transformation.
 In order to gain first-hand exposure to what I was reading about in the academic literature, I conducted a series of participant observations and semi-structured interviews with various conversation-based community groups in Delhi.

 Primary Data Collection